elliot-huffman/Ubuntu-Server-Setup-Automation/README.md

-Samba4-AD-DC-Auto-Setup
+Ubuntu-Server-Setup-Automation
 =======================

-This script will automatically install Samba4 Active Directory Domain Controller onto your Debian based (Ubuntu) Server.
-You can chose your own configurations because the configurations are not set.
+This script will automatically setup selected components onto your Ubuntu Server.